At a glance

 What is a ‘qualified trust service provider’?

 A qualified trust service provider is an organisation providing qualified trust services that has been granted qualified status by the ICO.
-For any UK eIDAS defined qualified trust service, a trust service provider must comply with the requirements for trust service providers set out in the UK eIDAS Regulations and demonstrate their compliance via a process which involves an assessment by an eIDAS accredited assessment body and approval by the ICO.
+For any UK eIDAS defined qualified trust service, a trust service provider must comply with the requirements for trust service providers set out in UK eIDAS and demonstrate their compliance via a process which involves an assessment by a UK eIDAS accredited assessment body and approval by the ICO.

-Following ICO approval, qualified trust service provider information and the qualified services they provides are published on a ‘trusted list’.
-This list can be used to verify the qualified status of a trust service
+Following ICO approval, qualified trust service provider information and the qualified services they provide are published in the UK ‘trusted list’.
+This list can be used to verify the qualified status of a trust service.

 What is an ‘electronic signature’?

-An electronic signature is defined in UK eIDAS Regulation article 3 as:
+An electronic signature is defined in UK eIDAS article 3 as:

 “data in electronic form which is attached to or logically associated with other data in electronic form and which is used by the signatory to sign”.

-Advanced electronic signatures meet the extra requirements set out in UK eIDAS Regulation Article 26.
-They are required to uniquely link to the person signing the data in electronic form and can detect any changes made to the data within the document afterwards.
+Advanced electronic signatures meet the extra requirements set out in UK eIDAS Article 26.
+They are required to uniquely link to the person signing the data in electronic form and can detect any changes made to the data afterwards.

-Qualified electronic signatures have the same features as advanced electronic signatures, but are created using more sophisticated technology, meet a higher standard of security, meet stricter validation criteria, and are supported by a more detailed certificate.
+Qualified electronic signatures have the same features as advanced electronic signatures but are created using technology and procedures which provide a high standard of security, meet stricter validation criteria and are supported by a digital certificate meeting the requirements of UK eIDAS.
 They have the same legal effect as a handwritten signature.

 What is an ‘electronic seal’?

-An electronic seal is defined in UK eIDAS Regulations Article 3 as:
+An electronic seal is defined in UK eIDAS Article 3 as:

 “data in electronic form, which is attached to or logically associated with other data in electronic form to ensure the latter’s origin and integrity”.